django-cms/django-cms/docs/contribution.rst

 ************

-For translators we have a `transifex account
+For translators we have a `Transifex account
 <http://www.transifex.net/projects/p/django-cms/>`_ where you can translate
 the .po files and don't need to install git or mercurial to be able to contribute.
 All changes there will be automatically sent to the project.